What Is Pentecost?

 Another striking image of the Spirit and the Spirit's work comes from the prophet Ezekiel.
 Ezekiel is a Jew in exile after Babylon has conquered and scattered his people, away from the land of God's promise.
 Earlier (33:10), Ezekiel had asked, 'how then can we live'?
 If their evil deeds had caused them to be forever cut off from God, the answer is that they can't.
 Thankfully, God has a different vision of it, and shared it with Ezekiel.
 First, God tells Ezekiel to proclaim to a field of dead bones.
 He does, and something really weird happens : the bones come together, then muscles, joints, skin, eyes, even nose hairs.
 Real, whole bodies form from the Word.
 But they are still dead.
 Then, Ezekiel speaks again at God's command, calling on the wind for the breath to go into the dead bodies, to make them alive.
 The breath (that is, 'spirit') of God is what makes all life live.
 And it is what will bring God's people back home, to once again live as a people.
 And so it was; the books of Ezra and Nehemiah are accounts of a dead nation at the moment it came back to life.
 The message of the Christian Pentecost is that the Breath that makes life live has been let loose among us by Jesus the Messiah.
 Through this Jesus and the Spirit He sent, not only is death ultimately dead, but life becomes more fully alive.

 When I'm writing about the church here, I'm not speaking of a hierarchy or a structure.
 I'm talking about people who are called to be together in order to share Jesus' love.
 If you believe in Jesus and are baptized, then you're a part of that called-together group, something much bigger than you are.
 Being a part of it means you have the Holy Spirit at work in you.
 And, that means you have tasks that the Lord wants you to do, and you have been given what it takes to do them.
-You are to listen for the Spirit's leading, through the Scriptures God gave for you.
+You are the one who has the task of listening for the Spirit's leading, through the Scriptures God gave for you.
 The liberating, ear-popping spiritual event of Pentecost was the first fruit of something that continues to this day, and beyond.

 Some of you are just wondering about this faith; you find it weird, intriguing, or perhaps just puzzling.
 God meant for you to be in this, too.
 But you are not like the 120 from the upper room; you are more like the people who were in the crowd that Pentecost day.
 Some 3000 of those in the crowd changed course and became believers.
 A few griped.
 Some debated it among themselves.
 But most people in Jerusalem didn't even notice, or saw it and went on with their holy-day daily grind.
 No new power hit their lives.
 No new purpose gave them new direction.
 And many people, even devout ones, still could not sense the presence and power of God in their lives.
 Pentecost holds the promise that God has something new in store.
-The believers from that first Pentecost day kept having faith, and kept telling about Jesus, and kept living His way.
+The believers from that first Pentecost day kept having faith in what Jesus did, and kept telling everyone around them about Jesus, and kept on living Jesus' way.
 And many more would find the promise fulfilled in their lives; many more would be lit.